Venue: Ülemiste City Öpik2, Valukoja 8, Tallinn, http://opiku.ee/index-en.html

 Tiia Tammaru, Chairman of the Board, Estonian Association for Quality – Opening and greetings

-Marwan Al Zaabi, Sheikh Khalifa Government Excellence Programme Department (UAE), Director – Defining the Role of Quality in an Uncertain Future: The UAE Government’s Approach to Shaping Future Government
+Marwan Al Zaabi, Sheikh Khalifa Government Excellence Programme Department (UAE), Director – Government Excellence Model: A Catalyst for Achieving the Ambitious Vision of the United Arab Emirates

 Paulo Sampaio, University of Minho, Professor (Portugal) – The Profile of the Quality Professional of the Present (not Future)